robstoll/atrium/README.md

   - generate multiple reports in the same test run.

 ## 1.0.0
-- drop support for Kotlin 1.2
-- include assertion functions specific to Kotlin 1.3 into normal API
+- we might drop support for jdk6, jdk7 and include jdk8 specific features directly into the API

 ## Sometime in the future
 - extension for Spek so that reporting includes the `describe`, `it` etc.